Thank you for thinking of Shepherd University Archives and Special Collections as a place for your donation.

-Direct printing from the microform reader is no longer available; please save any images you wish to print to a USB drive and then use the public use computers to print your materials.
+Printing from the microform reader is NO LONGER available; please save all images to a USB drive and print from the public use computers.

 The library possesses two copiers near the Public Services desk.
 Copies cost $0.10 a copy for black and white but $0.20 for color.
 Use of the copiers for copying requires a RAMBLER or a guest RAMBLER card; other features the copier offers (e-mailing a scanned picture, for example) are free.